-Sometimes, my curls go missing.
-As a type 2c, my waves can range from curly and bouncy to loose and shapeless depending on my the products and techniques I use, the weather, and the overall health of my hair.
-And when they "go missing," or straighten out, a curly hair hiatus can last anywhere from a week to months until I can figure out what my hair is trying to tell me.
+As a mix between Type 2c waves and Type 3a curls, my hair can range from curly and bouncy to loose and shapeless depending on the products, the techniques, the weather, and the overall health of my hair.
+And when my curls go missing, or straighten out, a curly hair hiatus can last anywhere from a week to months until I can figure out what my hair is trying to tell me.
 Here are 5 methods that have helped me bring back my curls when they go missing.

 1. Do a Deep Conditioning Treatment

 Wavy, curly and coily hair is more susceptible to dryness, and dryness can cause a whole host of issues from frizz to breakage and in my case, I have found that it contributes to a loss of curl pattern.
 To remedy this my first step is always to deep condition.
 I would be lost without my Hair Therapy Wrap.
 I apply deep conditioner to my damp hair in sections so that it is fully saturated, then pop the Wrap into the microwave for 48 seconds.
 Do not microwave it for too long, even if it doesn't feel warm to the touch it is done at 48 seconds, any more and the gel inside will start to melt.
 Then I place the Wrap over my hair for 30-45 minutes.
 It is the ultimate Sunday treat and will increase the benefits of your favorite deep conditioner for your hair.
-One of my favorites is the Ouidad Curl Recovery Melt-Down Extreme Repair Mask (watch my full review here).
+One of my favorites is the Curl Junkie Hibiscus & Banana Deep Fix Moisturizing Conditioner .